IceCreamYou/Tweet/README.txt

   show the icon and text, and 'text' to show just the text.
 Required if display options for nodes are set to 'none' on the settings page.
 $format
-  A string representing the tweet text, optionally with the case-insensitive tokens [url], [title], and [node-tags].
+  A string representing the tweet text, optionally with the case-sensitive tokens [url], [title], [node-tags], and [node-teaser].
 If not passed, the format from the settings page will be used.
 $nid
   The NID of the node for which the twitter link should be constructed, or the absolute URL of the page for which the twitter link should be